 Khajuraho By Air: Regular Alliance Air (a wholly-owned subsidiary of Indian Airlines) flights link Khajuraho with Delhi, Agra and Varanasi.
 Flying from Delhi to Agra takes 35 minutes and from Agra to Khajuraho, it takes 40 minutes.
 From Varanasi to Khajuraho, it’s a 45 minutes flight.
 Indian Airlines Office is at Hotel Clarks Bundela, Khajuraho.

 Khajuraho By Rail: There is no direct train to Khajuraho.
 The most convenient station is Jhansi, which is linked to Delhi and other major northern cities.
 Satna is another convenient railway head.

 The Superfast Shatabdi Express train from Delhi to Jhansi takes four hours approximately.
 From Jhansi Railway station, a number of buses and taxis ply to Khajuraho.
-The journey of 175 kilometres takes approximately four hours.
-Satna is on the Bombay to Allahabad line of the Central Railways and is a convenient railhead from Delhi, Bombay, Calcutta and Varanasi.
-From Satna station taxis ply to Khajuraho, 117 kilometres away.
+The journey of 175 kilometers takes approximately four hours.
+Satna is on the Bombay to Allahabad line of the Central Railways and is a convenient railhead from Delhi, Bombay, Calcutta, and Varanasi.
+From Satna, station taxis ply to Khajuraho, 117 kilometers away.